kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

   * Connect to the local zone control plane.
   * Receive configurations using XDS from the local zone control plane.
   * Connect to other local data plane proxies.
-  * Connect to remote zone ingresses for sending cross zone traffic.
+  * Connect to zone ingresses for sending cross zone traffic.
   * Receive traffic from local data plane proxies and local zone ingresses.
 * The **zone ingress**:
   * Receive XDS configuration from the local zone control plane.
-  * Proxy traffic from remote data plane proxies to local data plane proxies.
+  * Proxy traffic from other zone data plane proxies to local data plane proxies.

 ## Limitations